blsalcido/phase_0_unit_1/week_2/5_Think_about_time/my_reflection.md

 *   for a brisk walk, I'll likely be able to get back on task.
 I need to be better about taking breaks so I can avoid
 *   burn-out.
 I also want to approach the weekly assignments in order.
 I've make the mistake of jumping around from
 *   assignment to assignment working on several a little at a time and it's really inefficient to handle work loads
 *   like that.
-I get an over all sense that I'm not focused and it's hard to remember where I left off on a given
+I get an overall sense that I'm not focused and it's hard to remember where I left off on a given
 *   assignment, too.
 I want to do things in order.
 This will probably help me not procrastinate.
 I'll know I can't
 *   put the assignment off just so I can play around with something else for a while.
 * What is your overall plan for Phase 0?